cheeweisoh/cheeweisoh/README.md

-👋 talk to me about data science, and deep learning.
+👋 talk to me about data science, and deep learning. <br>
-✨ talk to me about theatre, coffee, and keyboards
+✨ talk to me about theatre, coffee, and keyboards.

 <!---
 cheeweisoh/cheeweisoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.